Alex Bregman Player Props: Astros vs. Athletics

-On Saturday, Alex Bregman (hitting .308 in his past 10 games) and the Houston Astros play the Oakland Athletics, whose starting pitcher will be Kyle Muller.
-First pitch is at 4:07 PM ET.
+The Houston Astros, including Alex Bregman (.333 batting average in his past 10 games), take on starter Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Sunday at 4:07 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with an RBI) against the Athletics.
+In his previous game, he collected three RBI (going 3-for-4 with a double) against the Athletics.

 Alex Bregman Game Info & Props vs. the Athletics